 The release of The Review–which was unveiled at an event earlier this month in Phnom Penh–and the online database emphasizes the Foundation’s commitment to facilitating sharing of information as a tool to improve counter-trafficking interventions.
 In Cambodia, The Asia Foundation also maintains the first Asia-wide, multi-lingual web portal, www.TIPinAsia.info, a comprehensive directory of counter-trafficking resources.
-The Review is available to download, here, in PDF format (1.62MB).

 The Asia Foundation’s counter-trafficking programs are designed to combat human trafficking in a number of different ways ranging from direct services for victims, including support of shelters, safe migration education for vulnerable populations, community prevention networks, school-based education programs designed to raise awareness of young people to the dangers of trafficking, training for counseling service providers, and reintegration services and vocational training for victims.
 The Asia Foundation first opened its office in Cambodia in 1955.
 In 1989, after a break of more than 15 years, The Foundation resumed program activities with Cambodians.
 It reestablished its representative office in Phnom Penh in 1993.

 April 13, 2022

 April 12, 2022